-Once I have glimpse into what lived underneath Her waters, I feel an inexplicable sense that I was returning to a home that I had lost a long time ago.
+Once I am allowed a glimpse into what lives beneath Her waters, I feel an inexplicable sense that I am returning to a home that I had lost a long time ago.

 The mask allows me to breathe air from above the water’s surface as I discover the mysterious world that exists alongside ours.
 I meet and greet sea creatures of all kinds.
 I do not know their names.
 They are colourful beings who go about their lives as though it were just another day under the sun.